crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/what-job-attachments-uploads-to-amazon-s3.md

   objectType: FILE
 ...
 ```
- The `dataFlow` propertyâs `IN` value tells job attachments that
+ The `dataFlow` property’s `IN` value tells job attachments that
  the value of the `ScriptFile` parameter is an input to the job.
 The value of the
- `default` property is a relative location to the job bundleâs directory, but it
+ `default` property is a relative location to the job bundle’s directory, but it
  can also be an absolute path.
 This parameter definition declares the `script.sh`
- file in the job bundleâs directory as an input file required for the job to run.
+ file in the job bundle’s directory as an input file required for the job to run.

  Next, make sure that the Deadline Cloud CLI does not have a storage profile configured then
  submit the job to queue `Q1`: